tovanhieu/IoT-LoraSX1278-Raspberrypi/README.md

 # LoraProject
-This is Lora project for study purpose.
+This is Lora project for study and research purpose.
 The project contain two properties:
 + Node: Using raspberry Pi zero with Lora-Ra 02 - SX1278, the node collects data including: temperature, humidity, percentage CO atsmophere,.... and sends to the gateway node.
 ##### https://github.com/tovanhieu/LoraProject/blob/master/Raspberrypi%20Zero-Node/LORA_NODE_01_encrypted.py